1921–22 WCHL season: Playoffs

 Edmonton and Regina ended the season with identical records of 14–9–1 with the sole tie being between the two teams.
 To decide first place, it was agreed to replay the tie game.
 Edmonton won the rematch 11–2 to place first.

 The Capitals defeated the Calgary Tigers 2–1 (1–0, 1–1) in a two-game totals-goals series to determine second place.
 The Capitals then went on to beat first place Edmonton 3–2 (1–1, 2–1) in the league's first championship series.

-Regina then advanced to play the Pacific Coast Hockey Association champion Vancouver Millionaires in the Stanley Cup playoffs for the right to play in the Stanley Cup final.
+Regina then advanced to play the Pacific Coast Hockey Association champion Vancouver Millionaires in the Stanley Cup playoffs for the right to play in the 1922 Stanley Cup Finals.
 The Capitals won the first game but lost the two-game total goals series 2–5 (2–1, 0–4).
-Vancouver advanced to the Stanley Cup final against the Toronto St. Patricks of the National Hockey League, with Toronto winning the Stanley Cup, three games to two.
+Vancouver advanced to the Stanley Cup Finals against the Toronto St. Patricks of the National Hockey League, with Toronto winning the Stanley Cup, three games to two.